Xocas17/OpenFlowSDN/README.md

 <img src="images/finish.png">

 # BONUS: Dynamic routing considering same LAN
-As a bonus work, I also implemented a project that unlike the main project, this just uses 1 LAN and it sets the flows dynamically.
+As a bonus work, I also implemented a project that unlike the main project, this one just uses 1 LAN and it sets the flows dynamically.

 ```python
 def _handle_PacketIn (event):